Jetroid/jetroid.github.io/_posts/2016-04-03-chronograf.markdown

 the number of clocks needed to go through 360°.

 When proposed to me, I almost dismissed the idea.
-My brief experience with timers hadn't been a good one, and this module would be completely based around timers.
+My brief experience with timers hadn't been a good one - I was intimidated by them - and this module would be completely based around timers.
 I resolved to complete the Polygraf and think about it.

 ![Chronograf Calculations]({{ site.url }}/assets/images/chronograf-spreadsheet.png)
 *Chronograf Calculations*

-I finished the Polygraf on 2015/12/29, and I felt like I could achieve anything!
+When I finished the code for the Polygraf on 2015/12/29, I felt like I could achieve anything!
+I decided to go ahead with the Chronograf.

 I was to go back to Southampton in very early January, meaning that any attempt to work on the Chronograf would have to complete